 In his dissent, Justice Murphy condemned the majority's decision and rejected its reasoning.
 Justice Murphy wrote that the decision was nothing more than the "legalization of racism" and concluded, "Racial discrimination in any form in any degree has no justifiable part whatever in our democratic way of life.
 It is unattractive in any setting, but it is utterly revolting among a free people who have embraced the principles set forth in the Constitution of the United States."

-Although the country has repudiated the internments in several ways -- in 1983, Korematsu's conviction for resisting his internent was overturned, in 1988 Congress apologized for the internments and voted to compensate those still alive who had been forced into internment camps during World War II, and in 1998 President Clinton awarded Korematsu the Presidential Medal of Freedom.
-But the Korematsu decision has never been overturned.
+Although the country has repudiated the internments in several ways -- in 1983, Korematsu's conviction for resisting his internent was overturned, in 1988 Congress apologized for the internments and voted to compensate those still alive who had been forced into internment camps during World War II, and in 1998 President Clinton awarded Korematsu the Presidential Medal of Freedom -- the Korematsu decision has never been overturned.
 Last month the lawyers who successfully appealed Korematsu's conviction exhorted Solicitor General Verrilli to take advantage of a case now pending before the U.S. Supreme Court as a vehicle to overturn Korematsu.
 SCOTUSblog's Lyle Denniston describes the case and the opportunity it presents.

 Photo: By Russell Lee, "Tagged for evacuation, Salinas, California, May 1942."
 Farm Security Administration - Office of War Information Photograph Collection, Library of Congress, Reproduction Number: C-USF34-T01-072499-D.